Maizelis’s Set

 The Great Patriotic War brought a decline in the artels, as war production required greater economies of scale.
 Surviving artels were able to continue largely by adopting mass production techniques characteristic of state factories.
 By 1956, the Central Committee of the Communist Party had decided that “many enterprises of industrial cooperation have ceased to have the character of artisanal cooperative production and essentially do not differ from enterprises of state industry.”
 Remaining artels began to be nationalized, becoming state-owned enterprises under the control of the various state authorities.

 By the early 1950s, state authorities had come to realize that Gulag production was inefficient and uneconomical.
-Upon Stalin’s death, a Beria’s general amnesty sounded the death knell of the Gulag system.
+Upon Stalin’s death, Beria’s general amnesty sounded the death knell of the Gulag system.
 By 1960, it was formally abolished, though prison labor continued to be used in state prisons.

 The 1950s saw the dramatic rise of chess set mass production by state factories employing wage labor.
 Designs were simplified and often degraded.
 Wooden knights and finials were replaced with molded plastic ones.
 What had begun as an artisan trade fifty years earlier was now mechanized.
 Even so, players voiced protests over the unavailability of sets.
 By 1964, their numbers had reached 3 million.